greenm01/ec4x/docs/ec4x_specs.md

 The relationship between PSU and PU is exponential.
 As the population grows the laws of diminishing returns take effect and the amount of production generated per individual is reduced.
 People are doing less work while the colony continues to slowly gain wealth.
 Think of gains in efficiency, productivity, and quality of life.

-This model is disinflationary; inflation asymptotically approaches zero over time.
+This model is dis-inflationary; inflation asymptotically approaches zero over time.

 Reckless fiat monetary policy left the former Empire in ruins.
 Demagoguery, excessive money printing, deficit spending, out of control socialist entitlements, and simple greed by bureaucratic elites led directly to revolution and collapse.
 The Empire cannibalized itself from the inside out.
 As Duke your obligation is to rebuild from the ashes and lead your House to prosperity.